sorenjakobsen/macss/README.md

 ## Running the examples

+* Adapt line 3 of macss.csd for your audio interface setup.
 * Start the server by running macss.csd with Csound.
 * Open one of the example (.macss) files with Atom.
 * Load the samples into the server by pressing 'alt+l' (the Atom window showing the example file must be active).